By Masha Voyles

 - Finally, a slightly more expensive option is through Viator, which charges a whopping £36.77 per ticket, though they do offer a wider range of last-minute timings.

 NB: other small points to remember: All kids under 18 enter free (without the need for a blank ticket) and EU citizens under the age of 26 enter free with photo ID.
 We always recommend our clients who have kids aged 15 or older to bring photo ID with them wherever they go in Paris, anyway.
+We recommend you buy your tickets for 30 mins after you hunt start time.

 NB: The Louvre’s closed Tuesdays, open till 9:45 pm on Wed and Fridays.
 It tends to be more crowded on weekends and when it rains.